openhab/openhab-docs/installation/openhabian.md

 Take a few minutes to study the above Tutorials and get to know the most basic commands and tools to be able to navigate on your Linux system, edit configurations, check the system state or look at log files.
 It's not complicated and something that doesn't hurt on one's résumé.

-### First Steps with openHAB
+### First steps with openHAB
 After your first setup of openHABian is successful and you are able to access the openHAB dashboard, you should dig into the possibilites.
 Install [Bindings](https://www.openhab.org/addons/), discover your devices, and [configure your smart home](https://www.openhab.org/docs/configuration/).
 You might want to start defining [Items](https://www.openhab.org/docs/configuration/items.html), [Sitemap](https://www.openhab.org/docs/configuration/sitemaps.html) and [HABPanel](https://www.openhab.org/docs/configuration/habpanel.html) dashboard for your home, but these are just some first hints.
 Be sure to read up on the [Configuration](https://www.openhab.org/docs/configuration/) section of the documentation pages to learn more.

-### Further Configuration Steps
+### Further configuration steps
 openHABian is supposed to provide a ready-to-use openHAB base system.
 There are a few things, however, we need you to decide and act on right now at the beginning:

--   **Delayed Rules Loading** openHAB startup times can be annoyingly long.
+-   **Delayed Rules loading** openHAB startup times can be annoyingly long.
 There's an optimization available that *delays* loading the rules.
 It quickly renames rules forth and back after 2 minutes, *effectively speeding up* openHAB startup.
 This is setup by default, you can disable this via \[menu option: 44\].
--   **Time Zone:** The time zone of your openHABian system will be determined based on your internet connection.
+-   **Timezone:** The time zone of your openHABian system will be determined based on your internet connection.
 In some cases you might have to adjust that setting.
 -   **Language:** The `locale` setting of the openHABian base system is set to "en_US.UTF-8".
 While this setting will not do any harm, you might prefer e.g. console errors in German or Spanish.
 Change the locale settings accordingly.
 Be aware, that error solving might be easier when using the English error messages as search phrases.
 -   **Passwords:** Relying on default passwords is a security concern you should care about!
 The openHABian system is preconfigured with a few passwords you should change to ensure the security of your system.
 This is especially important if your system is accessible from outside your private subnet.

-All of these settings **can easily be changed** via the openHABian Configuration Tool.
+All of these settings can be changed via the openHABian configuration tool.

 Here are the passwords in question with their respective default "username:password" values.
-All password can be changed from openHABian menu.
+They can be changed from openHABian menu.

 ### Passwords
 -   User password needed for SSH or sudo (e.g. "openhabian:openhabian")